Tips for Serving Wine at Home During Lockdown

 |Medium, full-bodied red||Shiraz||Room temperature 15-18ºC (59-64ºF)|

-A bit of planning advance can make all the difference to how your wine tastes.
+A bit of planning in advance can make all the difference in how your wine tastes.
 Don’t be tempted to heat a wine by putting or the radiator or near the fire.
 This can damage the flavour as well.
-Instead place your bottle in the room where it will be served and allow the temperature to rise naturally.
+Instead, place your bottle in the room where it will be served and allow the temperature to rise naturally.

-According to Alcohol Change UK one in five drinkers have been doing so more frequently since lockdown started.
+According to Alcohol Change UK, one in five drinkers has been doing so more frequently since the lockdown started.
 My motto has always been quality as supposed to quantity.
-Take the opportunity to move up a price range, compare vintages, develop your palate.
+Take the opportunity to increase your price range, compare vintages, and develop your palate.
 I recommend tuning into one of the live wine tutorials on Instagram.
 Try @amelias_wine or @joefattorini

 About the Author

-Lucy Goulding is Director of Top Note Design selling a range of original gifts for wine lovers.
+Lucy Goulding, the Director of Top Note Design, sells a range of original gifts for wine lovers.
 She previously worked for Diageo, the world’s largest alcoholic drinks producer. www.topnotedesign.co.uk

 This post was contributed by Lucy Goulding, Wine-related Gifts and member of the Hammersmith group.